kad-ecoli/baseline/README.md

 ![results/Fmax_full.png](results/Fmax_full.png?raw=true "results/Fmax_full.png")
 In terms of Fmax at "full" mode, different scoring in the order of accuracy
-are: evalue < localID < naive < bitscore1 < bitscore2 ≈ bitscore3 ≈ globalID1
+are: evalue < localID < naive1 ≈ naive2 < bitscore1 < bitscore2 ≈ bitscore3
-≈ globalID2 ≈ globalID3 < rank < iea < freq < metago < netgo.
-In particular,
+≈ globalID1 ≈ globalID2 ≈ globalID3 < rank < iea < freq < metago < netgo.
+In
-the three scoring functions that consider all hits (freq, metago, netgo) result in consistently higher accuracy than all scorings that use only the top hit of each term (evalue, localID, bitsore, globalID, rank), including the current official "blast" baseline (localID) used in CAFA assessment.
+particular, the three scoring functions that consider all hits (freq, metago, netgo) result in consistently higher accuracy than all scorings that use only the top hit of each term (evalue, localID, bitsore, globalID, rank), including the current official "blast" baseline (localID) used in CAFA assessment.

 ![results/Fmax_full_nw.png](results/Fmax_full_nw.png?raw=true "results/Fmax_full_nw.png")